getbouncer/scan-ui-android/docs/customize.md

 ## Text

-Text values are stored in the [`strings`](../cardscan-ui/src/main/res/values/strings.xml) resource file.
+Text values are stored in the [`strings`](../scan-ui-card/src/main/res/values/strings.xml) resource file.
 To change the value of any of these strings, you can override them in your app.

-Add strings with the same names to your app's resources (`src/main/res/values/strings.xml`) and CardScan will pick up the values you specified.
+Add strings with the same names to your app's resources (`src/main/res/values/strings.xml`) and this library will pick up the values you specified.

 Example:
 ```xml